rem0g/blendAnims/README.md

 ### Common Issues

-1. **Animation not loading**: Ensure animation files are present in the assets directory
+1. **Animation not loading**: Ensure animation files are present in the `public/signs/` directory
+2. **Save button not working**:
+   - Check that the API server is running (`npm run api-server`)
+   - Verify the API server is accessible at `http://localhost:3001`
-2. **Save button not working**: Check browser console for network errors
+   - Check browser console for network errors
 3. **Sliders not responding**: Verify JavaScript is enabled in your browser
+4. **CORS errors**: Ensure both servers are running on the correct ports

 ### Development Issues

-1. **Port already in use**: Change the port in package.json or kill the existing process
+1. **Port already in use**:
+   - Frontend (5173): Change the port in `vite.config.js` or kill the existing process
+   - API Server (3001): Set `PORT` environment variable or kill the existing process
 2. **Dependencies not installing**: Clear npm cache with `npm cache clean --force`
 3. **Build failures**: Ensure Node.js version is 14 or higher
+4. **API server not starting**: Check that ports 3001 is available and dependencies are installed

 ## Contributing